redcic75/tourmagne-gpx-comparator/readme.md

 You can create test GPX files and view generated GPX files with https://gpx.studio/l/fr/.

 # To do
+- Use modules (import & export) and stop using browserify -> Other Node.JS method used ?
+- Use workers
+- Add a button to terminate the worker
+- Add a mapbox key field (+ include it in the cookies)
+- Regorganize gpx folder
 - Change button color when calculus is launched to notify the user
 - Check timestamps presence before calculating kpis
 - Create personalized Error classes